ayodeko/PriceQueryAPI/AmegaPriceQueryAPI/README.md

 # AmegaPriceQueryAPI

-A .NET 8 application for querying cryptocurrency prices using Binance WebSocket and REST APIs, with a robust architecture and modern design patterns.
+A .NET 8 application for querying FX and Crypto prices from WebSocket Server and expose the prices to clients through WebSockets and REST APIs.

 ## Table of Contents
 - [Project Specifications](#project-specifications)